 Posted on by

 Florianopolis has one of the highest standards of living in Brazil.
 An island located off the south of Brazil, Florianopolis is blessed with a pleasant climate, beautiful scenery, and myriad work opportunities.
 Beach lovers will enjoy the pristine beaches of Florianopolis, and the wide variety of water sports that one can take part in.
 As for those who prefer arts and culture, Florianopolis has no shortage of these niche activities.
-Florianopolis is also a diverse community, being home to many expats.
-Homesickness is easily managed here where products from all round the world are easily available.
+Another thing that makes it one of the best cities to live in Brazil, Florianopolis is also a diverse community, being home to many expats.
+Homesickness is easily managed here where products from all around round the world are easily available.

 Rio de Janeiro

-Those who like a big-city feel will love Rio de Janeiro.
-One of the largest, if not the largest city, in South America, Rio is known for its bustling atmosphere, world-famous beaches Copacabana and Ipanema, of the Girl from Ipanema fame.
+Those who are wondering where to live in Brazil and who like a big-city feel will love Rio de Janeiro.
+One of the largest, if not the largest city, in South America, Rio is known for its bustling atmosphere, world-famous beaches Copacabana and Ipanema, of The Girl from Ipanema fame.
 Any other city in Brazil will seem parochial by comparison after living in Rio.
 The sights and lights of Rio often start but do not end with Christ the Redeemer.
 This world-renowned monument will definitely endear the colorful vibrant city of Rio to anyone.

 The federal capital of Brazil is a popular choice for many who move to Brazil for work.
-Boasting the highest GDP in the country, Brasilia is home to 124 embassies and a whole host of multinational companies, making it a top destination for both entrepreneurs and professionals alike.
-Getting in, out and around Brasilia is no problem either.
+Boasting the highest GDP in the country, Brasilia is home to 124 embassies and a whole host of multinational companies, making it the best place to live in Brazil for both entrepreneurs and professionals alike.
+Getting in, out, and around Brasilia is no problem either.
 Its extensive transportation networks and airport are well-connected to other cities in Brazil, as well as to many other countries.

 Located in the northern part of Brazil, Fortaleza is best known for being one of the host cities of the 2014 World Cup.
-As one of the leading economic powers in the northeastern region of Brazil, Fortaleza is likewise a popular choice for expats.
+As one of the leading economic powers in the northeastern region of Brazil, Fortaleza is likewise one of the best places to live in Brazil for expats.
 It has no shortage of balmy beaches either – one unique characteristic of Fortaleza is the jangadas, or traditional fishing boats, that can be found near some of its beaches.